mmozeiko/pkgi/README.md

     url_psx_games http://thesite/psxgames.tsv
     url_psp_games http://thesite/pspgames.tsv

+**Attention:** The PS Vita has an imcomplete HTTPS support and most sites will not work, prefer HTTP in these cases.

 Then start the application and you are ready to go.

 To avoid downloading pkg file over network, you can place it in `ux0:pkgi` folder.
 Keep the name of file same as in http url,